pkgjs/wiby/wiby-raison-detre.md

 - This does raise questions about where code should be stored, this is very github dependent.
 - Do we need a specific github action for wiby?
 Meaning in the market place
 - how do we bridge the gap between the repo changes or PRs in the dependencies and the dependent only really understanding npm modules (not repos)
+- significant .wiby.json example files are going to be required and will need its own setup.md file with lots of examples
+- do we need to address complex repos with complex build steps